-AVCon is organised by an elected team, who manage, and work with an organising committee.
+AVCon is organised by an elected team, who manage and work within an organising committee.
 The elected members are voted in by the Team AVCon Incorporated Membership at the end of each year.

 The membership of the organisation consists of a group of past and present volunteers who have shown their dedication to making AVCon a success.
-The members of Team AVCon Incorporated are truly interested in anime, video games and Japanese culture.
-This interest gives them the passion to make AVCon the best it can be, and also ensures that AVCon remains a festival for the fans.
+The members of Team AVCon Incorporated have a great interest in anime, video games and Japanese culture.
+This interest drives them to make AVCon the best it can be, and ensures that AVCon remains a festival for the fans.

 The Team AVCon Elect is a four member team elected at the Annual General Meeting by the membership of the organisation.
 The Elect appoints the Committee and guides the overall direction of the organisation and Festival.